gsbrodal/gsbrodal.github.io/ipsa/exam-rules.md

 _Communication with others about the exam is not permitted during the exam.
 Students are required to bring their own PC and have
 [WISEflow Device Monitor](https://studerende.au.dk/en/wiseflow/) turned on throughout the entire exam.
 Tablets are not allowed._

-_It is exam cheating, if you use an AI assistant for the exam (ChatGPT, GitHub Copilot, etc.), as the exam assignment has not been solved independently and individually._
+_Accessing the internet is not allowed during the exam, except for downloading the exam questions, submitting your exam answers, and for running the WISEflow Device Monitor._

-_Headphones are only allowed for listing to course videos and videos on the internet related to the content of the exam, like YouTube videos on Python programming.
-It is not allowed to use the headphones to listen to music during the exam._
+_It is exam cheating, if you use an AI assistant for the exam (ChatGPT, GitHub Copilot, etc.).
+Locally installed AI assistants on your computer are also not allowed._

 ## WISEflow and Linux